Wooden Feature Accent Wall

 We used a standard wall painting set that included Paint Rollers, Brushes, and Tray.
 The paint rollers worked great for the walls, and the paint brushes were perfect for the wood and areas near the wood.

 After testing multiple colors on the wall in the blue slate grey palette, we went with the color NYPD in Behr Premium Plus Ultra finish.
 This is the 4th sample color from the top in the picture below.
+We loved how it turned out!

 We fell in love with this color as it made a dramatic statement while still coordinating well with our nursery decor.
 It also was a pop of color that I felt would be suitable later on after we transition the nursery into a big boy bedroom.